deepwithin/Fun-with-Raspberry-pi/README.md

-How to connect a Raspberry Pi to a WPA2 Enterprise Network
+#How to connect a Raspberry Pi to a WPA2 Enterprise Network
+#How to connect raspberry pi to BITS-STUDENT
+#How to connect raspberry pi to college wifi

-Many a times you wanted to work on Raspberry pi via your University email?
+Many a times you wanted to work on Raspberry pi via your University intranet?
 Want to access it from anywhere campus-wide?
 Well Here's how its done.